The Basics: Should You File a Lawsuit Over Online Defamation?

 - We Get Results: At Minc Law, we get results.
 Websites and businesses respond to Minc Law, as we’ve worked with countless website administrators, content managers, and third-party arbitration firms to secure permanent removals.
 And, our attorneys have been nationally recognized for their aggressive yet compassionate counsel.

 Don’t hesitate.
 Online defamation is like a wildfire, the longer you let it sit and spread, the more damage it’s going to do.
-Reach out to Aaron and his team today to schedule your free, initial no-obligation consultation by calling (216) 373-7706, or by scheduling a meeting online.
+Reach out to Minc Law today to schedule your free, initial no-obligation consultation by calling (216) 373-7706, or by scheduling a meeting online.